Zogir01/Word-Finder/README.md

 - Important note! - We don't have to type tesseract, and poppler paths in gui manually.
 We can use environmental variables. <br />

 In Word-Finder there is a link between C# gui and python script.
 Python Script and C# GUI uses Pipes to transfer data between these processes.
 And for example in this way the script sends information about progress bar to c# GUI <br />

+Python script configuration in c#:
+- in the code I use environmental variables to python path to start the script.
+I assume that the script is in the same folder as exe file.